 GMC continuing professional development guidance

-The new version is aimed primarily at doctors; it focuses less on organisations, culture and regulations and contains more information and advice for the individual doctor - including:
+The guidance is aimed primarily at doctors; it focuses less on organisations, culture and regulations and contains more information and advice for the individual doctor - including:

 - Principles of CPD